Boscillator/oal/README.md

   correctness of the routines.
 - **C++ and Python as first class citizens:** The same algorithms should be useable between a trade study script and flight code.

+## Non-Goals
+- **DO-178B Certification:** This software is not ready for use in safety-of-life critical applications.
+Perhaps this will become a goal in the future.
+- **Accepting source code contributions:** While I appreciate enthusiasm to contribute, I wish to remain the sole contributor to the redistributable source of this library as I hope to provide commercial licensing and simplify security auditing in the future.
+I am more than happy to accept contributions in the form of bug reports, feature requests, improve testing and documentation changes.